Gasoline use contributes to air pollution

 Laws like the Clean Air Act reduce environmental effects

-Burning a gallon of gasoline (that does not contain ethanol) produces about 19.6 pounds of carbon dioxide.
+Burning a gallon of gasoline (that does not contain ethanol) produces about 19.5 pounds of carbon dioxide (CO2).

-In 2018, total U.S. carbon dioxide emissions from aviation and motor gasoline combustion were about 1,142 million metric tons, or about 22% of total U.S. energy-related carbon dioxide emissions.
+In 2019, total U.S. CO2 emissions from aviation and motor gasoline combustion were about 1,139 million metric tons, or about 22% of total U.S. energy-related CO2 emissions.

 The Clean Air Act (the Act) seeks to reduce air pollution in the United States.
 Specifically, the Act (first passed in 1970) and its amendments require engines and fuels to produce less air pollution, among other requirements, to reduce air pollution from gasoline use.1 To meet the air pollution reduction goals of the Act, the U.S. Environmental Protection Agency (EPA) took several actions: